Lance Benoist

 Lance Benoist (born August 26, 1988) is an American mixed martial artist.
-He currently fights for the Ultimate Fighting Championship in their welterweight division.
+He competed for the Ultimate Fighting Championship in their welterweight division.

 Mixed Martial Arts career

 Early career

 Benoist went undefeated in his amateur career and compiled a record of 14-0-1, finishing almost all of his opponents in the first round.
 He had his first professional fight on January 30, 2010 and won the bout via triangle choke submission.

 Ultimate Fighting Championship

 In June 2011, Benoist signed a multi-fight contract with the UFC.
 He faced Matthew Riddle in his Octagon debut.
 He won the fight via unanimous decision in a bout that earned Fight of the Night honors.

 Benoist next faced Seth Baczynski on June 8, 2012 at UFC on FX 3.
 He lost for the first time in his career via split decision.

 Benoist faced Sean Pierson on September 22, 2012 at UFC 152, replacing Dan Miller.
 He lost the fight via unanimous decision.

 Benoist was expected to face Paulo Thiago on May 18, 2013 at UFC on FX 8.
 However, Benoist was forced out of the bout with a broken leg and was replaced by promotional newcomer Michel Prazeres.

 Benoist faced Bobby Voelker on June 7, 2014 at UFC Fight Night 42.
 He won the back-and-forth fight via unanimous decision.